from-explore/Porto/README.md

 The Ship layer, plays an important role in separating the Application code from the Framework code.
 Thus it facilitates upgrading the Framework without affecting the Application code.

+In Porto the Ship layer is very slim, it doesn't contain common reusable functionalities such as Authentication or Authorization, all these functionalities live in their own separated Containers.

 ### Ship Structure